Safeguard Coaches: Bus routes

 Safeguard currently operate three circular bus routes, route 3, which runs to and from Bellfields estate; and routes 4 and 5 which run in opposite directions linking Park Barn with Guildford town centre.
-From 24 July 2010, Safeguard ran Merrow Park and Ride route 300 using Surrey County Council owned buses freed up following the withdrawal of the Ride Pegasus! school bus scheme by Surrey County Council.
-From September 2013, this service was being run by Stagecoach who won the contract to operate all of the town's Park & Ride network, Monday to Friday.
 For many years, Safeguard ran Guildford town services 3, 4 and 5 jointly with Arriva, however from 23 May 2010 the two companies agreed that Arriva would wholly run route 3 and Safeguard have complete control over the 4 and 5.
 As Arriva withdrew from the Guildford operations, Safeguard took over the Sundays and bank holidays services on route 3.
 As a result, in a little under three years the service had fully moved from Arriva to Safeguard.

 From 30 August 2022, it was announced that Safeguard would take over a number of routes in the Woking area, which included four shopper's services and a school service.

 Coaches

 Most coach work is private hire, with a high amount of it coming from local schools.
 Coaches are also run to the University of Surrey from various places, including areas as far afield as Crawley and Chichester.